-'Improbable Scottish game gets under the skin'
+Essential guide to new Scottish Premiership season

 The first derby of the season is at Ibrox on the first weekend of September.
 That promises to be a howitzer.

-Three points separated Aberdeen and Hearts last season, two points separated Hearts and Hibs, and two points separated Hibs and Motherwell.
+Three points separated Aberdeen and Hearts last season, two points separated Hearts and Hibernian, and two points separated Hibs and Motherwell.
 It's tight among the best of the rest.
-They've all recruited but they've all seen the departure of big performers
+They've all recruited but they've all seen the departure of big performers.

 Aberdeen have lost three players - Matty Pollock, Liam Scales and Ross McCrorie - who helped massively in making them hard to score against in their dramatic revival, but a cavalry of sorts has arrived.